ill-am/Giggle-A-Day/docs/focus/GUI_RESOLUTION.md

 - [x] Remove `handleGenerateClick` and typed-prompt dialog state from `PromptInput.svelte`
   - Acceptance: Only `handleGenerateNow` is used; UI retains expected behavior

+> Recent change: generated content is now set immediately to `contentStore` when a user clicks Generate.
+Persistence to the server is performed in the background and will attempt to refresh the preview once the server responds.
+This improves perceived responsiveness and keeps the preview UI snappy.

+- [~] Persist-on-generate is non-blocking (in-progress)
+  - Acceptance: User sees an immediate preview after generation; background persistence updates `contentStore` with server IDs when available and attempts a preview refresh.

 ## 3. Preview Consolidation (Phase 3) — 30m

 - [x] Set up basic PreviewWindow component with core functionality